CiscoZeus/zeus-iot/Raspberry Pi Configuration.md

 `$ sudo fluentd -c /etc/fluent/fluent.conf`

-Go to *`Sensorsetup.md`* for instruction on sensors available and can be used.
+Go to *`Sensorsetup.md`* for instruction on what sensors available and how they can be used.